 His research was on a wide range of different but related topics: operator theory, transform theory, thermodynamics, functional analysis and differential equations.
 He applied the tools he had developed to the study of different applications.
 For example his paper The propagation of elastic waves in a rod (1947) is reviewed by G F Carrier who writes:-

-Other papers in which deal with applications include The uniqueness of the solution of the equation of heat conduction (1950).
+Two-dimensional waves in an elastic plate are considered. ...
+Using the exact equations of elasticity, and a Fourier transform integrating technique, conclusions are obtained as to (1) the velocities of propagation which can be obtained and in particular their upper bounds; (2) the dispersive nature of the waves, both longitudinal and transverse; (3) the velocity at which elastic energy can be expected to be transported.Other papers in which deal with applications include The uniqueness of the solution of the equation of heat conduction (1950).
 Cooper's work in operator theory was in the area of linear operators on real or complex Hilbert spaces, for example he published Symmetric operators in Hilbert space (1948).
 He studied the unbounded operators which arose from quantum theory publishing The characterization of quantum-mechanical operators (1950).
 He corresponded with Einstein on logical inconsistency in quantum theory in 1949 and this led to his paper The paradox of separated systems in quantum theory (1950) in which he discussed the paradox put forward by Einstein, Podolsky and Rosen in 1935.

 In the area of transform theory, Cooper worked on the representation and uniqueness of integral transforms, on approximation, and on linear transformations which satisfy functional relations arising from representations of linear groups.
 His final paper was Approximation by products to functions with group symmetry (1980), published after his death.
 In the introduction he writes:-

 Our subject is a class of problems concerning the closeness with which functions of several variables invariant in some specified group of transformations can be approximated in mean square by functions which are products of functions of the individual variables.
 These problems originate in questions in the quantum mechanics of many particle systems posed to me by Professor Heinz Post; my thanks are due to him for drawing my attention to the problem and to discussions of the physics involved.His lecturing is described in as follows:-

 As a lecturer he could be hard to follow: sometimes the sequence of ideas came too quickly for the comfort of those in the audience with less agile minds: sometimes he overestimated the background knowledge of his audience.
 However, many of his lectures were enormously stimulating and were full of unexpected insights into the topics being studied.As to his character, the quote above from Alan Hill's tribute tells us much.
 Here is another quote from :-

 Lionel was a man of great intellectual power and integrity, and when required he could be forcible - even fierce - in his attitude.
 But his friends knew that beneath this exterior breathed one of the warmest-hearted of men.
 In fact, the longer one knew Lionel, the more one realised that his true gentleness was one of his most outstanding and endearing qualities.David Edmunds writes :-

 When younger he was a keen squash player, and after giving this up he continued to swim, to play tennis with great determination and to walk, especially in the Lake District which he loved and knew so well.
 In public he appeared reserved or even shy, and there was certainly nothing at all ostentatious in his make-up; underneath the reserve, however, there was a quiet self-confidence which enabled him to assess problems dispassionately and on their merits.
 It took time to know him, but those who became close to him found him absolutely reliable, a tower of strength in difficult times and always a marvellous companion.
 He was an excellent after-dinner speaker, with a real flair for story-telling; this never failed to surprise those who had seen him on less festive occasions.Paul Butzer writes in :-

-Cooper had been a fit man so he became alarmed when he found himself struggling for breath while walking in the Lake District.
+Cooper had a sharp intellect, always interested in the basic assumptions of the problems studied.
+He was a scholar in the old sense of the word, widely read, having brilliant ideas, an inspiration to those who knew him.
+He did not seek the limelight, and was somewhat reserved in public.
+He worked in a quiet way but still with great influence.
+He radiated authority in every situation of life, an authority based on deep respect and justice.
+He had a healthy self-confidence which allowed him to be composed; there was no rushing about him.Cooper had been a fit man so he became alarmed when he found himself struggling for breath while walking in the Lake District.
 After a series of medical tests, doctors discovered that he had a heart defect and said that surgery was the only way to solve the problem.
 Cooper waited until he had marked and assessed all his examination papers before entering hospital for the operation.
 Although a major operation, he was not thought to be in danger and expected to make a full recovery.
 However he suffered a massive haemorrhage soon after the operation and never regained consciousness but died some days later.